DOWNLOAD VCARD

-With nearly a decade of focusing exclusively on False Claims Act litigation, JULIE KEETON BRACKER has come to realize that her passion–and her mission–is to protect people who are willing to stand up and expose the truth.
+With nearly a twenty years of focusing exclusively on False Claims Act litigation, JULIE KEETON BRACKER knows that her passion–and her mission–is to protect people who are willing to stand up and expose the truth.
 And if she can bring down those who profit from corruption along the way, all the better.

-Julie has served on the Board of the Georgia Chapter of the National Employment Lawyer’s Association (NELA) and had the honor of serving as its President in 2014.
-She currently serves in the mentor program for NELA and speaks regularly at the state and national level on the qui tam and retaliation provisions of federal and state False Claims Acts.
-In addition, Julie is nationally recognized for her work in electronic discovery.
+Julie served on the Board of the Georgia Chapter of the National Employment Lawyer’s Association (NELA) and had the honor of serving as its President in 2014.
+She currently serves in the mentor program for National NELA, the Success program for Georgia NELA, and speaks regularly at the state and national level on the qui tam and retaliation provisions of federal and state False Claims Acts.

 Julie was named one of Georgia’s Top Rated Lawyers by Legal Leaders, is annually selected as a Super Lawyer by Super Lawyers Magazine, and maintains the highest ratings of AV Preeminent by Martindale-Hubbell and 10.0 by Avvo.
-She also received the Women in Law Award from Lawyer Monthly for 2016 and 2017.
+She has also received the Women in Law Award from Lawyer Monthly since 2016.
+In 2025, she was named to The Best Lawyers in America.™

 EDUCATION

-Vanderbilt University, Peabody College, B.S., magna cum laude, 1993 in Cognitive Studies and Education, with minors in Russian and statistics; John Windrow Scholar, Peabody College of Education (1989-1993); Outstanding Promise in Cognitive Studies Award (1993); Peabody Young Alumni Award; dean’s list, four years.
+Vanderbilt University, Peabody College, B.S., magna cum laude, 1993 in Cognitive Studies and Education; John Windrow Scholar, Peabody College of Education (1989-1993); Outstanding Promise in Cognitive Studies Award (1993); Peabody Young Alumni Award; Dean’s List, four years.

 AWARDS